zakiimz/noidea/docs/api-key-management.md

    - Check if your API key is correct
    - Ensure you have an active subscription with the provider
    - Check if your network can reach the provider's API servers

+5. **Provider alias issues**
+   - If your provider isn't being recognized correctly, check or customize the aliases in `~/.noidea/secure/provider_aliases.json`
+   - Ensure the JSON file is valid and properly formatted

 ## Migration from Previous Versions